An SDP Relaxation for the Sparse Integer Least Squares Problem: Consequences for linear data models

-\sbsbsctn{A data model for the feature extraction problem} In this section, we study a concrete data model for the feature extraction problem and we show that it can be solved by \eqref{prob SDP} with high probability, due to \cref{main thm stochastic}.
+In this section, we study a concrete data model for the feature extraction problem and we show that it can be solved by \ref{prob SDP'} with high probability, due to \cref{main thm stochastic}.
 We now define our first data model, in which the $m_i$'s are standard Gaussian vectors.